Is a Consumer Proposal a Good Idea?

 It does not work for your mortgage or a secured car loan.

-When seeking debt relief with a consumer proposal, ensure that the majority of your debt comes from these five sources to get the most benefit.
+When seeking debt relief with a debt proposal, ensure that the majority of your debt comes from these five sources to get the most benefit.

 How do consumer proposals work?